dw-innovation/kid2-spot/README.md

    The GPT API generates artificial natural language sentences from the the artifical queries.
 The generated sentences are used for fine-tuning Llama3.

 4. **🔍 Extract Relevant Information**
-   Llama3 parse the generated sentences for constructing queries.
+   Llama3 parse the generated sentences for constructing queries and the queries are enriched with their OSM tag which are fetched from a vector-based search engine.

 5. **🗄️ Perform Database Query**
    PostgreSQL queries the OSM database to fetch relevant data, which is then displayed on a geographic map.